marquesm91/react-netflix/README.md

 * The search input on navbar has a nice translate style like netflix and can search for movie names and movies related to a famous person. eg. search for Dory and search for Chris Evans.
 * When you search for something and hit enter you will be redirect to Search page only if your results have at least one movie.
 * For each Movie Card you can add to your favorite list and it was accessible in Minha Lista on navbar.
 If the movie already exists on your favorite list a check icon will be visible until you choose to remove it.

+# Ways to improve this project

+* Make use of Redux to a better state management
+* Implement another carousel to have a better way to apply style
+* Improve responsiveness to be mobile friendly